EbenEdwards/Data-Quality-Validation/README.md

 No orphaned sales records were found, indicating full referential integrity.
 This ensures that revenue and performance metrics by customer, product, and region are accurate and reliable.

+## Phase 3: Metric Validation & Business Impact

+This phase focused on validating key sales metrics and assessing the potential impact of data issues on business decisions.

+- Revenue, cost, margin, quantity, and discounts were computed and analyzed.
+- No negative margins or invalid discounts were detected, indicating metric reliability.
+- Aggregate revenue by product, customer, and region showed expected distributions.
+- Potential revenue loss due to orphaned sales records (checked in Phase 2) was quantified, confirming minimal business impact.

+By combining metric validation with data integrity checks, we ensured the dataset is both accurate and reliable for analytics and decision-making.